awsdocs/aws-storagegateway-user-guide/doc_source/appliance-configure-ip.md

-# Configuring an IP Address for the Gateway<a name="appliance-configure-ip"></a>
+# Configuring an IP address for the gateway<a name="appliance-configure-ip"></a>

 To assign a static IP address to a gateway installed on your hardware appliance, configure the IP address from the local console of that gateway\.
 Your applications \(such as your NFS or SMB client, your iSCSI initiator, and so on\) connect to this IP address\.
 You can access the gateway local console from the hardware appliance console\.

 **To configure an IP address on your appliance to work with applications**